 What Is Grass-Fed Beef?
 How It's Different

 In Texas, farmers and ranchers use a variety of different methods to raise their cows.
-One particularly popular method is practiced all across the Lone Star State, and that is the production of grass-fed beef (how long does beef last?).
+One particularly popular method is practiced all across the Lone Star State, and that is the production of grass-fed beef (What wine goes well with beef?).
 But what exactly is grass-fed beef?
 Labels on meat products can be super confusing, but we’re here to help you get familiar with this special term.

 Raising grass-fed beef involves employing grazing practices that emulate what cattle would experience in the wild.
 Back in 2007, the US Department of Agriculture (USDA) established specific standards for beef products to be categorized as grass-fed meat.
 These standards specify that cattle should be fed through foraging or pasturing in open fields during growing seasons, with the exception of feeding on milk before being weaned.
 What’s more, the cattle should not be fed any grain or grain-based byproducts.